AzuResolute/RockClimbingExcelApp/README.md

 ---

-Settings of the Application can be found in the Control Tab.
+Settings of the Application can be found in the RCLookup Tab.

 ![Alt text](/rcScreenShots/Control.png?raw=true "Control")